Ascom Holding AG: Ascom wins agreement with IDN Munson Healthcare in the USA

+Ascom secures an agreement with the Integrated Delivery Network (IDN) Munson Healthcare to upgrade its flagship medical center.
+The agreement amounts to CHF 1.1 million and includes the full Ascom Healthcare Platform.

-BAAR, Switzerland, Jan.
-16, 2018 (GLOBE NEWSWIRE) -- Munson Healthcare, a nine hospital non-profit Integrated Delivery Network (IDN) serving the state of Michigan, selected (Ascom: https://www.ascom.com/north-america/) (SWX:ASCN.SW), the leading global healthcare Information and Communication Technology (ICT) provider, for a comprehensive technology retrofit of its flagship Munson Medical Center.
+BAAR, Switzerland, 2018-01-16 17:30 CET (GLOBE NEWSWIRE) -- Munson Healthcare, a nine hospital non-profit Integrated Delivery Network (IDN) serving the state of Michigan, selected Ascom (SWX:ASCN.SW), the leading global healthcare Information and Communication Technology (ICT) provider, for a comprehensive technology retrofit of its flagship Munson Medical Center.
 The CHF 1.1 million agreement signed in the second half of 2017 is notable for encompassing the full Ascom Healthcare Platform, including Telligence nurse call, Unite software, EMR and RTLS integrations, Ascom mobility handsets and clinical consulting and training.

 Challenged with inefficient legacy systems unable to upgrade to current technology, Munson valued partnering with Ascom versus using multiple vendors for an end-to-end replacement solution.
 Centralized management also proved key to the middleware sale, as Munson's flagship will serve as the central hub to manage all messaging and reporting for the rest of the network.
 Telligence nurse call deployments were completed in October, and the Unite and Mobility installations are underway this December into early 2018.